HuazeLoong/ConGraSyn/README.md

 **Paper Link**: *Coming soon...*

 ## 1.1 Features
-This method explicitly embeds 3D atomic coordinates and interatomic distances in 2D molecular graphs, introduces a scale conformational learning (MCL) module to capture local and global structural semantics, and fuses with molecular fingerprints to supplement global structural information.
+This method explicitly embeds 3D atomic coordinates and interatomic distances in 2D molecular graphs, introduces a multiscale conformational learning (MCL) module to capture local and global structural semantics, and fuses with molecular fingerprints to supplement global structural information.
 At the same time, the pre-trained TranSiGen model is used to generate drug-induced transcriptome features, which are fused with baseline omics data to characterize the dynamic response of cells to drugs.

 ## 1.2 File Structure